Checking email headers and Bcc

 SMTP Info section demonstrates the message details according to the SMTP protocol.
 Mailtrap analyzes SMTP commands of the message, compares message headers and recipients, and then prints out the difference to the Bcc field.
 To learn more about Bcc and how it works, read this post on our blog.

-Please note that Mailtrap shows Bcc “as is’.
+Please note that the sandbox shows Bcc “as is’.
 It displays an email message for each DATA SMTP command.
-If an SMTP client fetches Bcc from the RCPT TO command, it will be displayed as one email message in the Mailtrap inbox.
-However, some clients send email messages to Bcc’ed addresses as separate RCPT TO and DATA commands that result in a separate/second email message in the Mialtrap inbox.
+If an SMTP client fetches Bcc from the RCPT TO command, it will be displayed as one email message in the Mailtrap sandbox.
+However, some clients send email messages to Bcc’ed addresses as separate RCPT TO and DATA commands that result in a separate/second email message in the sandbox.

 If you need detailed information about the message metadata, view the Raw tab.